Asia shares suffer virus chills, central banks offer cold comfort

 “This means the dollar can rise because of the deteriorating global economic outlook, irrespective of the high likelihood the U.S. is also in recession.”

 The dollar’s retreat had provided a fillip for gold, but fresh selling emerged on Monday as investors were forced to liquidate profitable positions to cover losses elsewhere.
-The metal was last off 0.3% at $1,611.42 an ounce.
+The metal was last off 0.23% at $1,613.6 an ounce.
+[GOL/]

-Oil prices were again under water as Saudi Arabia and Russia showed no signs of backing down in their price war even as global transport restrictions hammer demand.
+Oil prices were again under water as Saudi Arabia and Russia showed no signs of backing down in their price war even as global transport restrictions hammered demand.
+[O/R]

 Editing by Sam Holmes and Jacqueline Wong